-results(Team Understood)Autism refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.
+Autism refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.
 Autism affects an estimated 1 in 59 children in the United States today.
 Because autism is a spectrum disorder, each person with autism is unique.
 The ways in which people with autism learn, think and problem-solve can range from highly skilled to severely challenged.
 Some people with autism may require significant support in their daily lives, some support or be entirely independent.
 Several factors may influence the development of autism, and it is often accompanied by sensory sensitivities and medical issues such as gastrointestinal disorders, seizures, sleep disorders.
 Also, mental health challenges such as anxiety, depression and attention issues.
 Symptoms appear at the age of 2 to 3.
 (American Psychiatric Association, 2013)

-2.7.15 Container/Base Material
+2.2.12 Container/Base Material

 This section investigates various materials that the container and base of the wall cutout garden could be constructed from.
 Physical properties like water resistance, durability, and mobility will be analyzed for each material.
-Cost will also be taken into consideration.
+Cost will also be discussed.

-2.7.15.1 Wood
+2.2.12.1 Wood